Code-Institute-Submissions/music-band/README.md

 ---

-Throughout the process I have built my project locally using vs code as my editor and chrome as my prefered browser.
+Throughout the process I have built my project locally using vs code as my editor and chrome as my preferred browser.
 I also have firefox open to check for consistency.
 I have regularly tracked my files, made local git commits and pushed to my github repository.

-I have deployed the website to my personal website via file tranfer and it is currently viewable at [http:seanmurphy.eu/music-band](http:seanmurphy.eu/music-band).
+I have deployed the website to my personal website via file transfer and it is currently viewable at [http:seanmurphy.eu/music-band](http:seanmurphy.eu/music-band).

 All code is viewable at my github repository at [https://github.com/nazarja/music-band](https://github.com/nazarja/music-band).